The Directed Grid Theorem: Introduction

 However, the directed grid theorem may also prove relevant for the integral directed disjoint paths problem.
 In a recent breakthrough, Cygan et al.\,\cite{CyganMPP13} showed that the planar directed disjoint paths problem is fixed-parameter tractable using an irrelevant vertex technique (but based on a different type of directed grid).
 They show that if a planar digraph contains a grid-like subgraph of sufficient size, then one can delete a vertex in this grid without changing the solution.
 The bulk of the paper then analyses what happens if such a grid is not present.
-If one could prove a similar irrelevant vertex rule for the directed grids used in our paper, then the grid theorem would immediately yield the dual notion in terms of directed tree width for free.
+If one could prove a similar irrelevant vertex rule for the directed grids used in our paper, then the grid theorem would immediately yield the dual notion in terms of directed tree-width for free.
 The directed disjoint paths problem beyond planar graphs therefore is another prime algorithmic application we envisage for directed grids.

+Since the first version of this paper appeared in STOC'15, building on our directed grid theorem, much progress has been made with respect to directed structure results and with respect to algorithmic applications (including the half disjoint paths problem).
+In the conclusion section at the end of this paper, we give several results that build on our directed grid theorem, including the directed flat wall theorem and the tangle-tree theorem, using the directed grid theorem.
+Moreover, we also made progress towards the half disjoint paths problem.

 Another obvious application of our result is to Erd\H os-P\'osa type results such as Younger's conjecture proved by Reed et al.\,in 1996 \cite{ReedRST96}.
-In fact, in their proof of Younger's conjecture, Reed et al. construct a kind of a directed grid.
-This technique was indeed a primary motivation for considering directed tree width and a directed grid minor as a proof of the directed grid conjecture would yield a simple proof for Younger's conjecture.
-In fact our result immediately gives the following corollaries. \begin{enumerate} \item Our grid theorem implies the following stronger result than Reed et al.\,in 1996 \cite{ReedRST96} (see also \cite{opg}): for every $\ell$ and every integer $n\geq 0$, there exists an integer $t_n=t_n(\ell)$ such that for every digraph $G$, either $G$ has $n$ pairwise vertex disjoint directed cycles of length at least $\ell$ or there exists a set $T$ of at most $t_n$ vertices such that $G-T$ has no directed cycle of length at least $\ell$.
+In fact, in their proof of Younger's conjecture, Reed et al. construct a version of a directed grid.
+This technique was indeed a primary motivation for considering directed tree-width and a directed grid minor as a proof of the directed grid conjecture would yield a simple proof for Younger's conjecture.
+In fact our grid theorem implies the following stronger result than Reed et al.\,in 1996 \cite{ReedRST96} (see also \cite{opg}): for every $\ell$ and every integer $n\geq 0$, there exists an integer $t_n=t_n(\ell)$ such that for every digraph $G$, either $G$ has $n$ pairwise vertex disjoint directed cycles of length at least $\ell$ or there exists a set $T$ of at most $t_n$ vertices such that $G-T$ has no directed cycle of length at least $\ell$.
+Namely, we can also impose the condition on the length of directed cycles, while the proof of Reed et al.\ does not imply this statement.